 How will it get off the carrier truck?

-The obligation to deliver can quickly end if they driver cannot even get onto your street.
+The obligation to deliver can quickly end if the driver cannot even get onto your street.
 Keep your tracking number and the carrier’s phone number on hand and check with the shipping company if there are any restrictions if you don’t see your parcel at your door on the day of the delivery.

 How do I check for damages?

-Take pictures, make notes and copy down the tracking number.
-In case of damages, call the carrier, give them the tracking number on the boxes and advise them that you have found damages.
-Call the seller next and advise them of the same, offer them pictures and ask them what the next step is.
+Take pictures, make notes, and copy down the tracking number.
+In case of damages, call the carrier, give them the tracking number on the boxes, and advise them that you have found damages.
+Call the seller next and advise them of the same, offer them pictures, and ask them what the next step is.

 Who is responsible for damages?

-That is a good question to ask when placing the order.
+That is a good question to ask when placing an order.
 Every carrier has a different shipping agreement and insurance values with the seller.
-A good seller will require the notification damage and take care of the claims process themselves.
+A good seller will require the notification of damage and take care of the claims process themselves.
 You should be sent replacement parts or a new product free of charge as you have done your due diligence.

 You open your package and it is damaged

 Now you have done your due diligence in receiving the product.
 You open it, excited to enjoy and realize the contents is damaged.
 Call the seller and tell them what happened.
 If it is a reputable company, they will do their utmost to rectify the situation.